gtancev/gtancev.github.io/_projects/2018-03-31-decision-support.md

 </figure>
 </center>

-I worked on such issues during my internship at Novartis.
+I worked on such issues during my internship at [Novartis](https://www.novartis.com) in Basel.
 I put these things into software and defined metrics that could be used to make decisions.